UnibaGEO/UGLC_point/README.md

 - 00.INPUT

-      This folder contains the "DOWNLOADER.py" and "STANDARDIZER.py" scripts that allow the automatic download of native datasets from the source sites (Entities, Government agencies, Universities, Various repositories etc.), the standardization of the file name
-      (NN_DATASETNAME_NATIVE.csv format) and allocation in the subfolder named "00.INPUT\NATIVE_DATAFRAMES\NN_DATASETNAME_NATIVE" sub folder.
+      This folder contains the "DOWNLOADER.py" and "STANDARDIZER.py" scripts that allow the automatic download of native datasets from the source sites (Entities, Government agencies, Universities, Various repositories etc.), the standardization of the file name (NN_DATASETNAME_NATIVE.csv format) and allocation in the subfolder named "00.INPUT\NATIVE_DATAFRAMES\NN_DATASETNAME_NATIVE" sub folder.

 - 01.CONVERSION_CSV

       This folder contains the different folders named after the native datasets ("NN_DATASETNAME") within the "NN_CONVERTER.py," "NN_FUNCTIONS.py," and "NN_LOOKUPTABLES.json" scripts which allow the filtering of the native datasets and its conversion into a new dataset having the same format as the final UGLC dataframe, and will be allocated in "02.OUTPUT\CONVERTED_DATAFRAMES" directory.

 - 02.OUTPUT

       This folder contains the script "UNIFIER.py" that allows the union of all converted and adapted datasets present in the  "02.OUTPUT\CONVERTED_DATAFRAMES" directory, into the final UGLC dataframe allocated into the "FINAL_DATAFRAME" folder.

 All the scripts are commanded by the "ORCHESTRATOR.py" master script in the main folder "UGLC".

-Into the main folder there is also the README.txt and the subfolder "README_FILES" wich contain all this informations and the pictures of the UGLC dataframe.
+Into the main folder there is also the README.txt and the sub-folder "README_FILES" wich contain all this informations and the pictures of the UGLC dataframe.

 --------------------------------------------------------